vivchar/RendererRecyclerViewAdapter/index.md

 }
 ```

-As we see, the renderer now has getType() that’s necessary to find the necessary renderer for a specific viewer.
+As we see, the renderer now has `getType()` that’s necessary to find the necessary renderer for a specific viewer.
 Now the adapter is finalized.
-We implement specific ItemModel, ViewHolder and ViewRenderer classes:
+We implement specific `ItemModel`, `ViewHolder` and `ViewRenderer` classes:

 ```java
 public class SomeModel implements ItemModel {